m3irel3s/42_Push_swap/README.md

 ## 💡 Inspiration

-Push Swap was a fascinating project that deepens understanding of sorting algorithms, stack data structures, and algorithm optimization.
-It reinforces the importance of efficient problem-solving and teaches how to work within strict constraints, making it a valuable learning experience in algorithmic thinking.
+Push Swap was a fascinating project that deepened my understanding of sorting algorithms, stack data structures, and algorithm optimization.
+It reinforced the importance of efficient problem-solving and taught me how to work within strict constraints, making it a valuable learning experience in algorithmic thinking.